 Matt has written extensively on a number of topics - particularly in federal criminal law and procedure.
 He is the author of the Federal Criminal Appeals Blog, which was recognized by the ABA Law Journal as one of the 100 best law-related blogs in the United States for 2011, 2012, and 2013.
 He also has a regular column at Above the Law on white-collar criminal defense.
-His writing has also appeared in The Legal Times, The National Law Journal, The Georgetown Law Journal, The American Constitution Society blog, and Above the Law.
+His writing has also appeared in the Wall Street Journal, Time Magazine, The Legal Times, The National Law Journal, The Georgetown Law Journal, The American Constitution Society blog, and Above the Law.
 He has been quoted in the Baltimore Sun, the Washington Post, and the L.A.
 Times.

 Matt graduated magna cum laude from the Georgetown University Law Center, where he was the Senior Articles Editor of the Georgetown Law Journal.
 His undergraduate degree is from the College of Wooster and he has a master's degree in philosophy from Tulane University.